Awards PR Campaigns with Hollywood Reporter Editor Anne Thompson

 She headed Premiere’s Los Angeles bureau as West Coast Editor.
 Before joining Premiere, she tracked behind-the-scenes Hollywood as a senior writer at Entertainment Weekly and as West Coast Editor at Film Comment Magazine.

-A graduate of the Department of Cinema Studies at New York University, Thompson teaches the fall semester of Sneak Previews at UCLA Extension.
+A Department of Cinema Studies graduate at New York University, Thompson teaches the fall semester of Sneak Previews at UCLA Extension.

-05:38 – Thompson reveals the changes she has seen covering the movie business for more than two decades.
+05:38 – Thompson reveals the changes she has seen covering the movie business for over two decades.

 06:57 – Thompson on whether or not the Academy Awards recognize best movies or best PR.